Adagio for strings

 Concert dedicated to the victims of the 9/11 attacks and their loved ones

 Twenty years have passed since the trauma of 11 September 2001.
 In New York, the creation of the Garden of Remembrance at the site of the Twin Towers honours the memory of the 3,000 people who lost their lives that day.
-At the Victoria Hall, we will them in music, presenting three emblematic composers from the United States.
+At the Victoria Hall, we will remember them in music, presenting three emblematic composers from the United States.

 Eschewing the development of new forms in Western music, Samuel Barber turned to traditional harmonies and forms.
 On the advice of Arturo Toscanini, he arranged a movement of his String Quartet in B minor into the Adagio for Strings.
 The work gained well-deserved fame, eventually overshadowing the original work.